-Take a look at the little blue switching block at the upper narrow side of the advance unit ("Black Box").
+- Take a look at the little blue switches on at the upper front of the "Black Box" (advance unit).
 There are 4 little switches for choosing different spark advance curves.
+There is more than one option and you may choose a curve that corresponds to your requirements.
+You may switch even during engine run (but please not constantly as the switches are not made for too frequent change).